MicaW/CV/README.md

 - Communicating with impact (1 week)
 - Leading with impact (1 week)

-## Experience
+## Relevant Experience

 **IBM Interactive Experience** (Apr 2014 to Present)
 *UX Designer*
-*Strategy Consultant*
+*Digital Strategy Consultant*

 **Quadmark** (Sep 2012 to Dec 2013)
 *Copywriter and Training Consultant*

 ## About me
 - Excitable and notriously smiley.
-- Yoga and meditation
-- Travel
-- Film
-- Music
+- I've got the travel bug.
-- tech meet ups, living in east london hub.
+- I love going to tech events and meet ups.
+- Go to person for things to do in East London.
+- Obsessive about good design.